christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 active (running)
 ```

-This demonstrated that the core Wazuh services were operational even though the web interface was displaying an error.
+This demonstrated that the core Wazuh services were operational even though the web interface displayed an error.

 ---

 ## Filebeat Pipeline Validation

-The next step was to test Filebeat's configured output:
+The next troubleshooting step was:

 ```bash
 sudo filebeat test output